UPDATED: JULY 25, 2022 | 2 MIN READ

 The App – The General tends toward barebones insurance coverage to keep it affordable for their high-risk clients.
 That means they don’t have very many (or any) special programs to enroll in since most of their customers wouldn’t benefit from them.

 However, they have an App available for download on the Apple Store and Google Play.
 You can use the app to navigate your policy, check on your coverages, see your premium due, review the covered vehicles, and look into any active claims.

 Have this information on hand to get a fast, accurate quote:

-You – Naturally, in order to calculate a premium for you, you will need to enter your name, birthday, and perhaps some more personal details like your social security number.
+You – Naturally, to calculate a premium for you, you will need to enter your name, birthday, and perhaps some more personal details like your social security number.

 Address – Where is your car going to and from every day?
 Do you live in a big city?
 A small town?
-Your address has a big effect on your driving, and The General needs to know where you live to determine how risky it is to dry there.
+Your address greatly affects your driving, and The General needs to know where you live to determine how risky it is to dry there.

 VIN – This 16-digit number is located inside your car door or auto manual, among other places.
 It belongs only to your vehicle and can identify the features included.
 If you don’t have it, you can still use the year, make, and model for a close estimate.